IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 	- coriolis was born around here - hes got a lair thing around avizallo
 	- valespinner related to coriolis?
 	- Tensorat gave coriolis a safe haven after imprisoning him - where? kevara? relate to queen of thieves
+	- cache of genie treasure? could b cool
+	- relate to Reed?
 - have players do sidequest for owl - make them trust her
 	- what could players need owl for? convince another councillor to unmask. access the dead body/rookery offices? forge/steal a government worker's mask?
 	- sth related to temple? monster infiltration.